List of Lilo & Stitch characters: Delia

-Delia (デリア) is an evil alien woman who appears in season 3.
+Delia (デリア, Deria) is an evil alien woman who appears in season 3.
 She is a tall, white-skinned, big-eared, humanoid alien woman with bright red hair and heterochromatic eyes, a red left eye and a green right eye, with blue sclerae.
 She has a previous history with both Jumba and Hämsterviel, and is in a partnership with the latter to get the Neo-PowerChip that is inside Stitch.
 Delia alters a majority of experiments, which causes them to become physically stronger and evil.
 Delia usually calls Dr. Hämsterviel by false names or pronunciations.
 When Dr. Hämsterviel's plans go wrong, she usually punishes him with various unusual forms of punishment.

 In the final two episodes of the season, she eventually creates her own genetic experiment, Dark End, by stealing a prototype power cell from Jumba, and uses the experiment to begin an invasion of Earth.
 Although Dark End proves to be powerful, they are eventually defeated by Stitch, and Delia gets arrested by the Grand Councilwoman shortly thereafter along with Gantu, Hämsterviel, and Reuben and is imprisoned with them.
 She is not seen again afterwards, as she does not appear in either of the post-series specials Stitch and the Planet of Sand and Stitch!
 Perfect Memory despite the other three aliens appearing.